openlibhums/memory-alpha/content/support/guides/workflow-editor-typesetting.md

 ## Upload galleys yourself (workflow)
 If you do not use a typesetter or file conversion through Janeway, you can upload typeset files yourself by clicking **Upload new typeset file** in the **Current galleys** section.
 Once you have selected a file, you can also mark whether the file should be public upon publication and set its label.

 When uploading an HTML or XML file with images, they must be uploaded separately, as HTML and XML files do not contain the images themselves (like a DOCX or PDF file might).
-Images can be uploaded by clicking **Edit galley** and using the upload functions provided, for more information see: Images and figure files <!-- missing hyperlink -->.
+Images can be uploaded by clicking **Edit galley** and using the upload functions provided.
+For more information see: **Images and figure files** <!-- missing hyperlink -->.

 > [!CAUTION]
 > Do not use the image or galley upload for supplementary files.
 See Supplementary files for more information.<!-- missing hyperlink -->